RahulSChand/llama2.c-for-dummies/README.md

 ## Code walkthrough

-Code has 3 parts, structs, functions & read logic in `main()` we will take a look at structs first, then go to main() and then cover each function.
+Code has 3 parts, structs, functions & read logic in `main()` we will take a look at structs first, then go to main() and then cover the important functions.

 **PS: The code was taken from commit 4e23ad83.
 The original repo might be different as it gets newer commits.** But 99% of the logic should remain the same :)